First Home Savings Account 2025 contribution limits

-With the release of the First Home Savings Account (FHSA) in 2023, many Canadians planning to buy a home opened an account before year end to begin accumulating contribution room.
-How you use an FHSA this year could be based on what you did last year.
-Here are some considerations:
+Since the release of the First Home Savings Account (FHSA), many Canadians planning to buy a home opened an account to begin accumulating contribution room.
+The amount you can contribute to your FHSA this year could be based on what you contributed in previous years.
+Here are some contribution limit considerations:

-How will my 2024 FHSA contribution room be calculated?
+How will my 2025 FHSA contribution limit be calculated this year?

-Your contribution room in 2024 depends on what you did in 2023.
+Your contribution room this year depends on what you contributed last year.
 Your personal contribution room is calculated as:

 - Contributions already made this year